p9iaai/Star-Dodger-v2-2024/README.md

 ## 💝 Dedication

+This game is dedicated to:
+- N. Silver, whose 1984 "Asterisk Tracker" first introduced this addictive gameplay concept
-This game is dedicated to Stewart Russell, who first developed the Star Dodger concept in 1988 for *Amstrad Computer User* magazine.
-His versions showcased the adaptability of the idea through BASIC, BCPL, and Assembler implementations, demonstrating the ingenuity of early computer game developers.
+- Stewart Russell, who developed the Star Dodger series in 1988 for *Amstrad Computer User* magazine

-Recognition is also owed to Graham French, who reimagined Star Dodger in 1992 for *Amstrad Action* magazine as Star Dodger V2.
-His iteration brought the game to a wider audience, and its simplicity and addictive gameplay remain a fond memory for many.
+- Graham French, who reimagined Star Dodger in 1992 for *Amstrad Action* magazine as Star Dodger V2

-The original mechanics, described as "fiendishly difficult and very, very addictive," remain compelling to this day.
-This project aims to celebrate and preserve the contributions of both Stewart Russell and Graham French to 8-bit gaming history.
+The core mechanics, from avoiding "space acid poisoning" in 1984 to the "fiendishly difficult and very, very addictive" gameplay of later versions, remain compelling to this day.
+This project aims to celebrate and preserve this fascinating piece of gaming history and its evolution through the 8-bit era.

 ## 🔄 Game States